martin-pr/embree_viewer/README.md

 This demo is licensed under **MIT license**, and as such you can use this code for both commercial and noncommercial purposes.

-Any **contribution is welcome**, in terms of ideas, improvements, bugfixes or additional example files.
+Any **contributions are welcome**, in terms of ideas, improvements, bugfixes or additional example files.